kbase/staging_service/README.md

  * if we pass in a list of files, such as ["file1.fasta", "file2.fq", "None"], we would get back a response that maps to Fasta Importers and FastQ Importers, with a weight of 0 to 1 which represents the probability that this is the correct importer for you.
- * for files for which there is no predicted app, the return is a None/null value
+ * for files for which there is no predicted app, the return is a null value
  * output type is not currently used for anything
  * this endpoint is used to power the dropdowns for the staging service window in the Narrative